speedment/speedment/README.md

 * MariaDB
 * PostgreSQL

+Support for commercial databases like Oracle can be added using enterprise plugins.
+Visit [www.speedment.com](http://www.speedment.com) for more information on commercial alternatives.

 As of version 2.0, Speedment requires `Java 8` or later.
-Make sure your IDE configured to use JDK 8.
+Make sure your IDE configured to use JDK 8 (version 1.8.0_40 or newer).

 License
 -------